chrisfregly/rcnl-website/README.md

 npm run deploy
 ```

-This will deploy your changes live to the [rcnl.rice.edu](rcnl.rice.edu) domain.
+This will automatically build and push a compiled version of the site to the `gh-pages` branch.
+Once published, a Github pipeline will kick off which will deploy the changes live to the [rcnl.rice.edu](rcnl.rice.edu) domain.

 ## How To Update Pages